lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 The highlighted lines of code at the beginning of the ``main`` function are called a docstring.
 Docstrings are specially formatted comment blocks the help automate documentation builds.
-In this case, the docstrings are formatted so the Sphinx ``automodule`` directive can interpret the comments as ReStructured Text.
-Docstrings discuss the use case of the function along with its inputs, outputs, and usage.
+In this case, the docstrings are formatted so the `Sphinx`_ ``automodule`` directive can interpret the comments as ReStructured Text.
+Docstrings discuss the function behavior and its interface.
 See the `PEP-257`_ conventions for docstring formatting along with `PEP-287`_ for syntax specific to reStructured Text.
 Using the Sphinx ``automodule`` directive, the docstring can be used to autobuild documentation for your functions.
 An example of this is in the `EABM API`_.